South Korea Shares May Extend Friday's Gains

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerEnde des US-Schuldenstreits: ATX geht mit kräftigen Gewinnen ins Wochenende -- DAX schließt über die 16.000-Punkte-Marke -- Wall Street letztendlich fester -- Asiens Börsen beenden Handel im Plus
+Börse aktuell - Live TickerFrische Impulse vor dem Wochenende Mangelware: ATX schließt kaum verändert -- DAX beendet Freitagshandel im Minus -- Wall Street letztlich stärker -- Asiens Börsen verzeichnen letztlich Aufschläge

-Der heimische und der deutsche Aktienmarkt zeigten sich zum Ende der Handelswoche mit deutlichen Aufschlägen.
-Die Wall Street erlebte einen sehr freundlichen Wochenausklang.
-Die Börsen in Fernost notierten mit positiven Vorzeichen.
+Der heimische Aktienmarkt präsentierte sich am Freitag ohne große Ausschläge.
+Der deutsche Leitindex fiel am Freitag hinter die Nulllinie zurück.
+Die US-Börsen zeigten sich am letzten Handelstag der Woche höher.
+Die Märkte in Fernost legten einen starken Wochenabschluss hin.